This list is about the most serious red flags in men.

 Lastly, this doesn’t include your guys who do cyclical work (assuming their bills are covered in the interim).

 I’m not saying that he needs to be rich.
 He doesn’t even have to be middle class.
 But he needs to have the maturity to realize that he needs to work and not survive off of other people’s labor.
 This parasitic survival could be a guy living with his parents, collective government assistance, or breaking the law to survive.
+Check out my 6 signs of maturity for more on this.

 No real profession